kfdf/intrusive-index/README.md

 - No sessions
 - *Everything* is editable, but with the above limitations it can be awkward
 - All edits are validated, and any errors are reported to the user
+- The database state (tables, views, fts) is updated immediately and synchronously
 - Full text search, quite simplistic, but not useless
 - All changes are persisted in csv files
 - Pagination is really everywhere, it is a fundamental feature

-## Library Classes
+## Library Exports

 The library exposes three classes and two methods.
-The primary class is `IntrusiveIndex`, the two helper classes are `Sequence` and `TransactionBase`, they can assist with data querying and editing.
+The primary class is `IntrusiveIndex`, and the two helper classes are `Sequence` and `TransactionBase`, they can assist with data querying and editing.
 The two methods, that are probably are never needed, are `constructorFactory` which is the default export and `createFactory`.
 All methods and functions are synchronous, and never explicitly throw any errors.

 ## IntrusiveIndex

 The `IntrusiveIndex` constructor is not exported directly, but variants of it can be created by `constructorFactory`, also six prefabricated constructors are provided for convenience.
 The index uses the modified AVL tree that additionally tracks items offsets.
+All methods are non batching and have logarithmic complexity.
 The class is generic.
 The generic parameters are `TValue` and `TKey`, so for the `empManagerIx` index the `TValue` type argument is `{ empId: number, depId: number, name: string, managerId: number }` and `TKey` is `{ managerId: number, empId: number }`.
 Actually, the type of the `managerId` field should be `number | null` but javascript coersion works well in this case converting nulls to zeroes and typescript can be overly pedantic.

 ### keys